XavierSchiller/OsuIndiaBotJS/Roadmap.md

 # Things to do

-1. Implement the tracking api that fetches the data from the api.
+1. Implement the tracking API that fetches the data from the API.
 2. Format the text properly.
-3. Beatmap recognition with scores.
+3. Beat-map recognition with scores.